4 Examples

 The function IQdataNCA

-An example of special handling of blloq values is shown in Example 2.
+An example of special handling of below LLOQ values is shown in Example 2.

 USUBJID | STUDYID | COMPOUND | ANALYTE | MATRIX | PROFILE | PROFTYPE | GROUP | GROUPN | GROUPU | DAY | ATIME | NTIME | TIMEUNIT | ACONC | CONCUNIT | LLOQ | ADM | DOSE | DOSEUNIT | TAU | ADUR | NDUR | VISIT | VISITNUM | PCTPT | PCDTC | EXSTDTC | PERIOD | SEQUENCE | COUNTRY | SITEID | AGE | SEX | RACE | IX | COMPTYPE | IGNOREI | IGNORER | IGNORSUM | IGNORNCA | COMMENTR | COMMENTI | ATAFD | NTAFD | FLAGTIME | FATIMIMP | TAFD | TIME | DUR | BLLOQ | BLLOQPR | BLLOQIN | BLLOQP1 | BLLOQPO | FLGBLQPR | FLGBLQIN | FLGBLQP1 | FLGBLQPO | FGBQPLIN | FGBQPLOG | CONC | CONCPLIN | CONCPLOG | FLGSLOPE | SLOPETOL | SLOPEPT | R2 | R2ADJ | LAMZNPT | LAMZ | LAMZICPT | CORRXY | LAMZLL | LAMZUL | CLSTP | AUCMETHD | AUCINVAL |